ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 [Air](https://posit-dev.github.io/air/cli.html), by Davis Vaughan and Lionel Henry, is a CLI built on tree-sitter, in Rust.
 It *reformats* code blazingly fast.

 [Jarl](https://jarl.etiennebacher.com/), by Etienne Bacher, is a CLI built on Air, therefore also on tree-sitter, in Rust.
 It *lints* and *fixes* code, also blazingly fast.
+It can even detect [unreachable code](https://jarl.etiennebacher.com/rules/unreachable_code), [unused functions](https://jarl.etiennebacher.com/rules/unused_function) and [duplicated function definitions](https://jarl.etiennebacher.com/rules/duplicated_function_definition).

 For both these examples, the creation of *CLIs* wrapping Rust bindings is more efficient than the creation of R packages wrapping the treesitter R package, for several reasons: